-The Performing Arts Department is a busy, enthusiastic and hard-working department in which standards and expectations are of the highest level. ?We are committed to using God’s gift of the Arts to promote understanding, respect, tolerance, creativity and self-confidence.
+The Performing Arts Department is a busy, enthusiastic and hard-working department in which standards and expectations are of the highest level.
+We are committed to using God’s gift of the Arts to promote understanding, respect, tolerance, creativity and self-confidence.
 We encourage and support all students to aim high and aspire to achieve their best.
 Our vision is to inspire a love of the Arts and to give our young people new and different experiences of their world.
-The department is an energetic, ever-growing and vibrant part of the school that offers an extensive choice of extra-curricular activities and opportunities to perform.
+The department is an energetic and vibrant part of the school that offers an extensive choice of extra-curricular activities and opportunities to perform.

 GCSE Drama is taught over a two year period with three hours of teacher/student contact time per week.
 During the course students will explore a variety of different topics: Acting, Devising, Improvisation, Physical Theatre, Theatre in Education.
-The course is built around two units of work: practical coursework and a written exam.
+The course is built around three units of work: two practical and a written exam.
 Students will also have the opportunity to experience a number of live theatre performances across the two years of study.

-GCSE Music is taught over a two year period, with three hours of teacher/student contact time.
+BTEC Music is taught over a two year period, with two hours of teacher/student contact time.
 Students are advised to play an instrument prior to the start of the course, in order to access the demands of the subject.
 The course is comprised of three different components: Performance, Composition and a Listening Paper.
 Pupils study a wide range of music from across the ages and across the world.
 They are encouraged to compose and improvise for coursework and are required to submit a Solo Performance and an Ensemble Performance.

-Mr A Clarke
+Mr A Clark